-Earth, Space, and Aviation Sciences
+Earth, Space, & Environmental Sciences

-Oceanography 100 part of Cutting Edge:Oceanography:Courses
+Oceanography 100 part of Oceanography:Courses

 As a survey course, the content of this course provides a foundation in science by examining oceanographic concepts, including the study of geologic, chemical, physical, and biologic oceanography.
 We will learn ...

 Palomar College faculty have recently received four-day On Course Workshop training on incorporating On Course strategies in their classrooms.
 On Course is a series of learning strategies for empowering students to become active, responsible learners.
 There is abundant data that demonstrates how On Course active learning strategies have increased student retention and success.
 Dr. Skip Downing details On Course strategies in his textbook, On Course: Strategies for Creating Success in College and in Life (Cengage Learning), which is used in college success courses.

 Time Management and Setting Boundaries for Online Instruction part of Earth Educators Rendezvous:Previous Rendezvous:Rendezvous 2020:Program:Roundtable Discussions